UST-MICO/mico/CONTRIBUTING.md

     - [ ] meets all functional & non-functional requirements
 - [ ] Tests are implemented with an appropriate diff coverage
 - [ ] Pull request
-    - [ ] Travis-CI must build successfully
+    - [ ] CI build finalizes successfully
     - [ ] Contains detailed description of your changes
     - [ ] Approved by at least one reviewer
     - [ ] Ensure that the commit messages are [good commit messages](https://chris.beams.io/posts/git-commit/)